kylebakerio/stats-in-vr/README.md

 - attaches to camera by default, but can attach anywhere in-scene you want
 - default behavior is to display when enter-vr, and hide and show `stats` when exit-vr, but behavior can be specified with options
 - set targets for maximum or minimum stats values, which will cause numbers to be red or green accordingly
-- by default, shows all stats and graphs and has some opacity, and some default target values for the major stats
+- by default, shows all stats and graphs, and some default target values for the major stats
 - if you prefer the lightest weight option instead, just set `performancemode='true;'` and `showlabels:fps,raf;` (or exactly whatever stats you want to track).
 - **track live performance and view in-VR reports on average/high/low within sample period at a sample rate you determine**
-- helper components for activating on events (e.g. `buttondown` event from `tracked-controller`)
+- helper components for activating on events (e.g. `buttondown` event from `tracked-controller`, to active on any button press)

 ## yet another necro component pulled into service